The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 I remember one mom writing under this blue salt version for men, saying she made it for her husband… but ended up drinking it herself.
 “He liked it,” she said, “but I needed it.”

-ing.
+Community is everything.
 And reading these shared moments — about digestion, energy, even sleep — helps me feel connected to something bigger than just a recipe.

 And that’s what I want this to be.
 Not a rule.
 Not a miracle.
 Just a kind, consistent way to begin again.